durkisneer1/Kraken-Engine/README.md

 # DurkGame
- SDL2 wrapper
+DurkGame is an extention of SDL2.
+There will be different object types to inherit from in the future such as `CharacterBody`s, `RigidBody`s, and `PhysicsBody`s.

+# Documentation
+I don't have a documentation page yet, but I plan on it soon.
-Here is a basic window setup program using DurkGame:
+In the very least, here is a basic window setup program using DurkGame:
 ```c++
 #include <DurkGame.hpp>